Artistic visualisation of the boundaries of spacetime

 Is the universe finite or infinite?
 Where and how does it end?
 In this project, mathematicians explore how to describe the boundary of the universe based on Einstein's elegant geometric description of gravitation.

-The current smoothness assumptions imposed on such mathematical boundary models, however, are typically not realized in the physical universe.
-This project aims at developing a novel geometric framework for analyzing nonsmooth conformal boundaries of spacetimes by exploiting and expanding recent approaches to nonsmooth Lorentzian geometry.
+The current smoothness assumptions imposed on such mathematical boundary models, however, are typically not realised in the physical universe.
+This project aims at developing a novel geometric framework for analysing non-smooth conformal boundaries of spacetimes by exploiting and expanding recent approaches to non-smooth Lorentzian geometry.

 Funding